 March 9, 2020: Moratorium Presentation and Vote (under Mayor’s Report)

 August 26, 2019: Project Briefing

-Please contact the Planning and Community Development Department at 360-778-8300 or RMproject@cob.org with questions and/or to receive periodic project updates via email.
+Contact staff at RMproject@cob.org with questions and/or to receive periodic project updates via email.